 Riddle of the Sphinx

-Low-Spoiler Hints and Tips for Nancy Drew: Secret of the Old Clock
+Low-Spoiler Hints for Nancy Drew: Secret of the Old Clock

 Welcome to my Nancy Drew: Secret of the Old Clock hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers